genecourtney7/About_me/README.md

 ## Description
 _Standard html page with a picture and links._
 ## Known Bugs
+* boxes stuck to the left
-* links lead to empty repository due to not saving pevious lessons work. copyright 6-3-23 author: Mark Courtney
+## copyright 6-3-23 author: Mark Courtney